cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 As we can see, the BCS is reduced drastically after normalization for cells 1 to 3.
-This means that these three cells are the ones most penalised by the normalization method.
+This means that these three cells are the ones most penalized by the normalization method.

 ``` r
 sessionInfo()